 The holiday home opened in 1915.
 Here, workers and their families could stay and eat for cheap, including drivers, tailors, engravers, typographers, stokers, railwaymen, municipal workers and the occasional ombudsman.
 The Holiday Home had the most guests in the 1940s, when two-week vacations became law.
 In the summer of 1940, 240 adults and 32 children lived here.
 Two decades later, the Holiday Home had barely half as many guests.

 The holiday home was designed by architect Carl Danielsson-Bååk, who was also behind Grosshandlargården and Strandpaviljongen.
 The villa was restored in the early 1990s and painted in its original colors.
 During 2022-2023, the exterior of the villa was carefully restored back to its former glory.
+During the winter of 2024, the next step in the villa's history is taken when it is renovated inside and opens just in time for the summer with a new concept.

 Meeting, conference, kickoff or corporate event?